crs562/blog/Java-Developer.md

 2. Host your website on AWS or Azure (optional)

 #### After this Point you can start apply for Full Stack Web Developer using Java and Python

+## What Next?

+After this you can learn other databases, other Python and Java Frameworks etc.